All your questions (and our answers) concerning the coronavirus

 Have you been warned or do you have symptoms of an STI?
 Then please follow these steps:

 - First check whether you can simply go to your GGD or GP.
 Your STI consultation and any treatment at the GP will be collected from the deductible of your health insurance.
+This means you have to pay for it yourself, unless your dedictible is already spent.

 - If this does not work, you can do one of these two reliable STI home tests: Soapoli-online.nl or Saltrodirectlab.nl.
 Note: these are not free and you pay out of your own pocket.
 Does the test show that you have an STI?
 Home test providers will help you get the right treatment.
 This will often be through your own doctor or GGD.